MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/PluginServerInterface.md

 Parameter *prefix*: The help command of your plugin.
 When player click on the displayed message it will suggest this prefix parameter to the player.
-It\'s recommend to set it to the entry command of your plugin
+It's recommend to set it to the entry command of your plugin

 Parameter *message*: A neat command description.
 It can be a str or a RText.
 Also it can be a dict maps from language to description message